4 Dirty Little Secrets About the Sub Floor Ventilation Industry

 If your sub floor space isn’t heating up, the air in it won’t expand.
 Given that sub floor spaces are already the lowest point of the house, just above constantly shaded earth, the chances that your sub floor area is naturally heated is next to nil; ambient air flow generated by heat isn’t going to happen.

-So why would you bother with simply putting vents on the side of your
+So why would you bother with simply putting vents on the side of your sub floor?
+You might as well use your air conditioner to heat your home—sure, it CAN work, but it’s horribly inefficient at doing so.

 3) One Fan Won’t Solve All Your Problems